borisnliscool/BetterFoodValues/README.md

 * bfv.admin - main admin permission for the plugin

 Any suggestions are welcome, I'm already working on 2.0 which will contain a custom language file, a system to encourage a balanced diet and custom potion effects on eating food.
+Also will be working on being able to eat every item in the game.
+After making the thing above.